 You are expected to submit assignments by the due date.
 Any late assignments may be assessed a marking penalty of 5% per day.
 If you are unable to submit an assignment on the due date, you must request an extension before the due date by filling out an Application for Assignment Extension form (SSPP-F012) that is to be submitted to the Department Chair for approval.
-This form is available on Columbia's website and from Department Chairs.
+This form is available on your Microsoft Teams General Channel and from Department Chairs.